CodeFactoryLLC/CodeFactory/Docs/Introduction/Overview.md

 [Link Here]

 ## CodeFactory Platform
 Review of the different parts of the CodeFactory platform itself.
-These are used to drive CodeFactory also used in authoring CodeFactory automation.
+This decsribes what is used to drive CodeFactory also used in authoring CodeFactory automation.

 [Link Here]